-MRSA outbreak mapped by DNA sequencingNovember 13th, 2012 in Diseases, Conditions, Syndromes /
+MRSA outbreak mapped by DNA sequencingNovember 13, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Scientists have used DNA sequencing for the first time to effectively track the spread of, and ultimately contain, an outbreak of methicillin-resistant Staphylococcus aureus (MRSA), according to new research published in The Lancet Infectious Diseases.